-Just like essential oils, Apple cider vinegar is also another well-known product with anti-microbial and anti-inflammatory properties.
+Like essential oils, apple cider vinegar is another well-known product with anti-microbial and anti-inflammatory properties.

-It’s also said that it’s almost used in all skin problems nowadays which makes it an ideal remedy for treating a nail.
-Once you start applying it you will eventually see changes and experience reduced pain as well.
+People are using apple cider vinegar for all skin problems nowadays, making it an ideal remedy for treating a nail.
+Once you apply it, you will eventually see changes and experience reduced pain.

 How to use it: Just like soapy water, take a tub with warm water and create a mixture of 1/4 cup apple cider vinegar.
-Soak your affected foot daily for 15-20 minutes every day.
+Soak your affected foot daily for 15-20 minutes.
 Dry your feet after you are done.

 5. Hydrogen Peroxide

-Hydrogen peroxide is famous as a mild antiseptic, it helps prevent infections and entry of bacteria, which is the reason it’s used to clean cuts, scratches, and wounds.
+Hydrogen peroxide is a mild antiseptic; it helps prevent infections and the entry of bacteria, which is why it’s perfect for cleaning cuts, scratches, and wounds.

 6. Wear Comfortable Shoes

 Tight-fitting shoes are one of the most common causes of an ingrown nail.
-If your nails don’t have enough space, they get pushed inside which results in an ingrown nail.
+If your nails don’t have enough space, they get pushed inside, resulting in an ingrown nail.

-You should wear shoes which are a little bit lose so that your nails get enough space and the situation doesn’t get worse.
+You should wear shoes that are a little bit flexible so that your nails get enough space and the situation doesn’t worsen.

-After the treatment, make sure to not wear any shoes.
-Wear sandals before going anywhere but do not go barefoot anywhere.
+After the treatment, make sure not to wear any shoes.
+For example, wear sandals before going anywhere but do not go barefoot.

 7. Trim the Nail

-If your nail hasn’t been infected yet, then it’s best to pull the nail from the skin and trim it.
+If your nail is in proper condition, then it’s best to pull the toenail from the skin and trim it.
 Afterward, keep the skin clean to avoid infections.

-Last but not least in the bucket of home remedies for Ingrown Toenails are Over-the-counter treatments such as antibiotic ointment or cream that can rapidly reduce the swelling, infection, and risk of infection.
+Last but not least, in the bucket of home remedies for ingrown toenails are over-the-counter treatments such as antibiotic ointment or cream that can rapidly reduce the swelling, infection, and risk of disease.

-You should apply these ointments 3 times a day and they can be found in any pharmacy but make sure to ask your Podiatrist about it.
+You can apply these ointments three times a day, and they can be found in any pharmacy but make sure to ask your Podiatrist about them.

-You can check out the Ingrown toenail treatment in Pittsburgh, there are very experienced Podiatrists there like Doctor Tina.
+You can check out the ingrown toenail treatment in Pittsburgh; there are very experienced podiatrists like Doctor Tina.

 - 7 Tips to Beautify Your Natural Long Nails

-- How to Apply Nail Polish the Right way with 8 simple steps?
+- How to Apply Nail Polish the Right Way With These 8 Simple Steps?